-The lamps cannot be installed wrong, as the number one (1) lamps have a two blade terminal connector and the number two (2) lamp has a three blade terminal connector, with a wider spacing than the two blade terminal connector.
+The lamps cannot be installed wrong as the mounting lugs for the number one (1) and the number two (2) lamps are offset at different angles.

-The number one (1) lamp provides the high intensity "reach" down the highway and the off focus filament in the number 2 lamp provides the "body" light which illuminates the side of the road, ditches, etc.
+The number one (1) lamp provides the high intensity "reach" down the highway and the off focus filament in the number 2 lamp provides the "body" light which illuminates thes ide of the road, ditches, etc.

-AIMING THE HEADLAMPS
+66. AIMING THE HEADLAMPS Pre-Aiming Instructions

-a.
-Pre-Aiming Instructions

-(1) Test the dimmer switch for faulty operation.

-(2) Test the high beam indicator: Indicates that high beam is in operation when lighted.
+- (1) Test the dimmer switch for faulty operation. - (2) Test the high beam indicator: Indicates that high beam is in operation when lighted.

-(3) For badly rusted or defective headlamp assemblies: These conditions must be corrected before a satisfactory adjustment can be made.

-(4) Place the vehicle on a level floor.

-(5) Measure the front suspension height: Adjust to specifications as necessary.

-(6) Inspect the tire inflation.

-(7) Rock the vehicle sideways to allow the vehicle to assume its normal position.

-(8) If the gasoline tank is not full, place a weight in the trunk of vehicle to simulate the weight of the gasoline normally carried in the tank ($6\frac{1}{4}$ pounds per gallon).

-(9) There should be no other load in the vehicle other than the driver or a substituted weight of approximately 150 pounds placed in the driver's position.

-(10) Remove the headlamp front trim panel.
-Do not remove the seal beam retainer rims.

-(11) Thoroughly clean the headlamp lenses.
+- (3) For badly rusted or defective headlamp assemblies: These conditions must be corrected before a satisfactory adjustment can be made. - (4) Place the vehicle on a level floor. - (5) Measure the front suspension height: Adjust to specifications as necessary. - (6) Inspect the tire inflation. - (7) Rock the vehicle sideways to allow the vehicle to assume its normal position. - (8) If the gasoline tank is not full, place a weight in the trunk of vehicle to simulate the weight of the gasoline normally carried in the tank (61/4 pounds per gallon). - (9) There should be no other load in the vehicle other than the driver or a substituted weight of approximately 150 pounds placed in the driver's position. - (10) Remove the headlamp front trim panel.
+Do not remove the seal beam retainer rims. - (11) Thoroughly clean the headlamp lenses.

-(12) Measure the aimer calibration.
+Fig. 106-Determining the Slope of the Floor (Typical)

-b.
-Compensating and Mounting the Aimers
+Compensating the Aimers